Deep Stochastic Mechanics

 • The experiments show better performance of our method compared to the numerical solvers/PINNs/t-VMC both in terms of prediction quality and computation time

-Since our DSM algorithm is a totally new approach for simulating quantum dynamics (solving time-dependent Schrodinger equation), which could be an alternative to t-VMC methods, there are still some challenges to resolve.
+Since our DSM algorithm is a new approach for simulating quantum dynamics (solving time-dependent Schrodinger equation), which could be an alternative to t-VMC methods, there are still some challenges to resolve.
 For example:

 • We studied relatively simple bosonic systems (though existing methods still struggle).
 How to extend our approach to fermions?